-This was our family’s first resort vacation – we are famous for running our kids around the world sightseeing in North America, Europe and Australasia in all sorts of temperate conditions.
-So the idea of us sitting still and confined on an island for a week was something rather foreign.
+This was our family’s first resort vacation.
+We are famous for running our kids around the world sightseeing North America, Europe and Australasia in all sorts of temperate conditions.
+So the idea of us sitting still and confined to an island for a week was something rather foreign.
 So how did we do?
 I am happy to report we did amazingly well.
 We nailed the lazy poolside dwellers, the first day sunburn, sleeping all morning, staying up late and meandering slow bike rides around the island.
 The kids roamed the island on bikes and enjoyed their newfound freedom and enjoying the well-scheduled kids club activities.
 Having an all-inclusive package meant my husband and I enjoyed the poolside activities – the cocktail list permanently by our side and never pulling out the wallet.

 The Maldives has the unique title of being the lowest country in the world rising only 2.5 metres above sea level.
 As you can image it was heavily affected by the Indian Ocean earthquake and Tsunami that devastated much of the coastlines from Indonesia, Thailand, India and Sri Lanka in December 2004.
-Only nine islands avoided any flooding but six islands were destroyed and with 102 locals killed.
+Six islands were destroyed and 102 locals killed.
 As a result the government is very active about climate change and are buying land in far away countries as an alternative to re-housing their population.
-This idea means they don’t want be refugees when rising sea levels start drowning their land.
-I have to say I think it’s a brilliant concept and charging premium rates for resorts is one way to ensure a future for the beautiful warm and friendly Maldivian people.
+This idea means they won't be refugees when rising sea levels start lapping up their lands.
+I think it’s fair to charge tourists premium rates to ensure a future for the beautiful warm and friendly Maldivian people.

 Where we stayed